Mario Götze: Sponsorship

 In 2011, Götze signed a sponsorship kit deal with sportswear and equipment supplier Nike.
 He appeared in an advert for the Nike Green Speed II alongside Eden Hazard, Theo Walcott, Raheem Sterling, Christian Eriksen and Stephan El Shaarawy in November 2012.
 In March 2014, Götze was one of the first players to wear Nike Magista boots.

-Götze appeared as part of a Galaxy XI in an advertisement for South Korean company Samsung alongside Cristiano Ronaldo, Lionel Messi, Wayne Rooney, Radamel Falcao and Iker Casillas in a team managed by German football legend Franz Beckenbauer.
+Götze appeared as part of a Galaxy XI in an advertisement for South Korean company Samsung alongside Cristiano Ronaldo, Lionel Messi, Wayne Rooney, Radamel Falcao and Iker Casillas in a team managed by former German international defender Franz Beckenbauer.
 On 14 August 2014, Konami announced that they had featured Götze on the front cover of Pro Evolution Soccer 2015.